NeuralTrust/docs.neuraltrust.ai/docs/sdks/python-sdk/usage/functional-evaluation-set.md

 sidebar_position: 1
 ---

-# Functional Evaluation Set Generation
+# Functional EvaluationSet Generation

-This guide explains how to use the NeuralTrust SDK to create and evaluate test sets for conversational AI applications.
+This guide explains how to use the NeuralTrust SDK to create and evaluate TestSet for conversational AI applications.

 ## Overview

 This script demonstrates how to:

 1. Set up a knowledge base
-2. Create an evaluation set
+2. Create an EvaluationSet
 3. Generate adversarial test cases
 4. Run evaluations